borntofrappe/back-end-development-and-apis/timestamp-microservice/README.md

   `toGMTString()` provides the string in the desired format. `getTime()` retrieves the number of milliseconds since Unix Epoch

-- respond to a request to `/api/:date` with a date according to the query parameter
+- respond to a request to `/api/:date` with a date according to the route parameter

-  The logic is here slightly complicated by the fact that the query parameter might create an invalid date, and by the fact the value might be a number of milliseconds or a date string.
+  The logic is here slightly complicated by the fact that the route parameter might create an invalid date, and by the fact the value might be a number of milliseconds or a date string.

-  With a valid date string the date object is created directly passing the query parameter to the `new Date()` constructor.
+  With a valid date string the date object is created directly passing the route parameter to the `new Date()` constructor.

   ```js
   const date = new Date(req.params.date);
   ```

   With a number of milliseconds the constructor requires the value as a number, not a string.
+It is therefore necessary to try and parse the value retrieved from the parameter object.

   ```js
   const date = new Date(parseInt(req.params.date, 10));